hunterh37/DicyaninHandTracking/README.md

 # HandTracking

-A Swift package for hand tracking and visualization in visionOS and iOS applications.
+A Swift package for hand tracking and visualization in visionOS applications.
 This package provides real-time hand tracking, visualization, and interaction capabilities for spatial computing applications.

 ## Quick Start